 All classes participate in a range of social activities based on strengthening EQ.
 Pupils in all classes have daily opportunities to work with peers in a structured way through playing games in the classroom and outside in the yard.
 They visit local amenities such as the shops, the library, the cafe and attend mass in order to develop important social skills in a range of locations.
 Older pupils also learn to use public transport to travel to other parts of the city for educational experiences.

-We also work on strengthening partnership with community, this year classes participated for the first time in the local Bishopstown Spring Clean, which we hope will become an annual event.
-We have visitors to assemblies to talk about roles in the wider community, such as representatives of the Samaritians, Penny Dinners, Team Hope shoebox appeal, etc.
+We also work on strengthening partnership with community.
+We have visitors to assemblies to talk about roles in the wider community, such as representatives of Community Policing - An Garda Siochana, the Samaritians, Penny Dinners, Team Hope shoebox appeal, etc.